sellers

 Common reasons for selling mineral rights in Texas:

 Taxes: The number one reason to sell mineral rights in Texas is to save money on taxes.
-Check our are mineral rights taxes article for more information.
+Check our mineral rights taxes article for more information.

 Diversification: If you have more than 5% of your net worth / retirement savings in mineral rights, you should diversify.
 It simply doesn’t make sense to hold mineral rights that wildly fluctuate in value.
 Sell the mineral rights and put them in a diversified ETF in the stock market.

-Simplify your Estate: A very common reason to sell mineral rights in Texas is to simply your estate.
+Simplify your Estate: A very common reason to sell mineral rights in Texas is to simplify your estate.
 Mineral rights are complicated.
 They create a tax burden on your heirs and dividing mineral rights decreases the value.
 Over time, as generations pass, mineral rights get further and further divided.
 Eventually they become so small the value goes down.
 We frequently help multiple family members who sell as a package to get a better price.

 Qualify for Medicaid: You can only have $2,000 in assets to qualify for medicaid.
 It’s very common for mineral rights to be worth more than that and disqualify someone from Medicaid.
 Selling mineral rights to qualify for medicaid is very common.